Brahimi: Alleged chemical weapon attack shows Syria peace talks urgent

 "He thinks that the recent escalation and grave (event) that happened in Syria, in Damascus close to the capital, should put an urgency to Geneva 2, to move forward on the political (talks) and should prove to the world that there is no military solution," Khawla Mattar told a news briefing in Geneva.

-Brahimi has stepped up contacts with senior U.S. and Russian officials due to meet in The Hague next Wednesday and may hold talks with them subsequently, probably in Geneva, she said.
+Brahimi has stepped up contacts with senior U.S. and Russian officials due to meet in The Hague next Wednesday and may hold talks with them subsequently, probably in Geneva, Mattar said.
+A U.N. official said it was hoped that Secretary-General Ban Ki-moon would be able to announce a date for an international conference on Syria at the U.N.
+General Assembly on September 22.

 (Reporting by Stephanie Nebehay and Tom Miles; Editing by Mark Heinrich)